Amozaya/tech221_virtualisation/creating_multiple_vms.md

     ![Jobs in the background](resources/lunix_backgroun_process_running.JPG)

     To stop the process:
     1. First to kill the procees we need to find it's PID.
-To do so we can use a command `ps -eaf` and find our running up there, however, the list might be too long it will take some time to find the process.
+To do so we can use a command `ps -eaf` and find our running app there, however, the list might be too long it will take some time to find the process.
 Instead, we can use `ps -eaf |grep app.js` in order to filter our results and show only our app.js info:

     ![App PID](resources/PID_running_app.JPG)